frederiktoft/MtgRocket/README.md

 ## Remarks
 This plug-in makes use of the excellent unofficial <a href="https://magicthegathering.io/">magicthegathering.io</a> API.

+## Development
+There are room for several improvements, which I might get around doing eventually, like handling errors of the API is unreachable and so on.
+If you have suggestions or additions to the source code, feel free to contact me.

 ## Legal stuff
+This is licensed under the MIT License. <br />
 This plug-in is NOT endorsed, supported by, or affiliated with <a href="https://company.wizards.com/">Wizards Of The Coast</a>.